 Do you know what your employees say in their off-time about the company?
 Do they know what they can and can’t say?
-If you answered no to either of those questions, and you’ve got more than 10 people in your organization, you need to stop reading this and call 866-509-4717 or fill out the form on WrightIMC.com right now.
-You need to get a social media policy and ongoing monitoring program in place, stat.
+If you answered no to either of those questions, and you’ve got more than 10 people in your organization, you need to stop reading this and call 469-277-8150 or fill out the form on WrightIMC.com right now.
+You need to get a crisis communication, social media policy and ongoing monitoring program in place, stat.

 Not convinced?
 I didn’t think so.
 Few people are, and I’ll tell you why later – you can tell me what you think in the comments.

-For the last five years I have been speaking, writing, tweeting, blogging – I would have used smoke signals if necessary – on the importance of pro-active crisis management.
+For the last five years, I have been speaking, writing, tweeting, blogging – I would have used smoke signals if necessary – on the importance of pro-active crisis management.
 I’ve been talking to whoever would listen about fortifying their search engine results pages with quality content before something negative hits.
-I give an hour-long speech twice a year at Webmaster World’s Pubcon about creating crisis communications plans and the importance of internal communications – among other things.
+I give an hour-long speech twice a year at Webmaster World’s Pubcon about creating crisis communication plans and the importance of internal communications – among other things.
 In a few weeks, I’ll be teaching a course for MarketingProfs University on pro-active reputation management.

 I’ve literally communicated with thousands of business professionals on the importance of preparing your business, and even your personal brand, for a crisis.
-Guess how many pro-active crisis management programs WrightIMC has sold during the life of the company?
+Guess how many pro-active crisis communication management programs WrightIMC has sold during the life of the company?

 We haven’t sold any.